Skip to content

 Example usage:

-$ python manage.py simple_deploy --platform PLATFORM_NAME --no-logging
+$ python manage.py deploy --no-logging

 --ignore-unclean-git